Fannie Flagg: Other TV appearances

 In addition to her many game show appearances, Flagg has been a guest on several talk shows over the years, including The Joey Bishop Show, The Dick Cavett Show, The Merv Griffin Show, The Johnny Cash Show, Dinah!, and The Rosie O'Donnell Show.
 Flagg also appeared on Good Morning America to share some recipes from her book A Redbird Christmas.

 Personal life

 Flagg has spoken publicly about being dyslexic.
 She has expressed the great challenge of being a writer, saying, "I was, am, severely dyslexic and couldn't spell, still can't spell.
 So I was discouraged from writing and embarrassed."
 Even though it was clear that she had an affinity for crafting stories, her dyslexia stalled any possible writing career through most of the 1970s.

-It wasn't until a teacher spotted a pattern in Flagg's misspelled written answers on Match Game and sent her a note that she understood she had a learning disability.
-In fact, Flagg said she hadn't even heard of the disorder until she received that note.
+It was not until a teacher spotted a pattern in Flagg's misspelled written answers on Match Game and sent her a note that she understood she had a learning disability; Flagg later stated she had not heard of the condition prior to this note.
 Eventually, Flagg was able to overcome her fear associated with the disorder and has since completed several novels.